araobp/unity-excavator/doc/TensorFlowLite.md

 JPEG image data is transferred to an app on Android via MQTT server.

-The app on Android receives the JPEG data, coneverts it into Bitmap, then perform object detection by using a pre-trained SSD-MobileNetv2 model on TensorFlow Lite.
+The app on Android receives JPEG data, converts it into Bitmap, then perform object detection by using a pre-trained SSD-MobileNetv2 model on TensorFlow Lite.

+The app on Android also supports remote control for the cameras on Android: pan, tilt and zoom (PTZ).

 ## Code
 - [=> Code on Unity](../TensorFlowLite)